ThatShushi17/SSRPG_Code/Misc/Shinypp/README.md

 ```

 ## Features
+* Create a shiny effect using the `InitShinyEffect` function
 * Pause all operation by toggling the `canPerform` variable.
 * Hijack the logic of the effect by adding flags to or removing flags from the `conditions` array.
 See the "User Facing" section of the code for more details.